Guest blogger Molly Barnes, of Digital Nomad Life, shares five tips for navigating a safer road trip.

 Related: GPSmyCity Review: Why GPS-Guided Travel Articles Make Sightseeing Easier

 Make the Road Your Home

 You’ll want to make a budget that covers everything from gasoline to RV maintenance, and you’ll need to slim down your life by putting most of your stuff in storage or otherwise selling, donating, or discarding it.
-Sentimental attachment won’t cut it if you have to choose between a flashlight and your grandma’s favorite knickknack.
+A sentimental attachment won’t cut it if you have to choose between a flashlight and your grandma’s favorite knickknack.

-Final Thoughts on Taking Safer Road Trips in 2021
+Final Thoughts on Taking Safer Road Trips

 Whether you’re planning a quick getaway close to home or a “permanent vacation” via an RV lifestyle, there is a lot you can do to make your road trip a blast.
 First, know where you’re going, what you want to see, and how to get there.
 Then stock up on essentials and strategize to keep yourself and your belongings safe.